 NO SCREENING FEES

 Charging administrative screening fees as a blanket policy is not recommended in today’s environment.
-Many management companies have moved in the direction of asking the applicants to pay for their screening through Trans-union Smart Move on their debit card.
+Tenants for your San Diego rental property, many management companies have moved in the direction of asking the applicants to pay for their screening through Trans-union Smart Move on their debit card.
 Since the processing of applications is digital and paperless in most cases, it does not take the administrative time and resources that once were common.
 Most notable, is that you don’t want to deter prospective tenants from applying due to an application fee.